ministryofjustice/itpolicycontent/content/security/framework/password-standard.md

 - number of previous connections from the connecting IP address
 - whether to allow more than one login at a time

+Examples of these extra mechanisms include:

+- biometrics
+- tokens
+- certificate-based authentication

 ### Password storage

 Never store, display or print passwords [in the clear](https://en.wikipedia.org/wiki/Plaintext).
-If they must be stored, do so by using [salt](https://www.owasp.org/index.php/Password_Storage_Cheat_Sheet#Use_a_cryptographically_strong_credential-specific_salt)ed [hash](https://en.wikipedia.org/wiki/Hash_function)es, preferably [PBKDF2](https://en.wikipedia.org/wiki/PBKDF2).
-The strength of the hashing algorithm must be proportional to the [classification][gcs] of the system or data the password protects.
+If you must store them, do so by using [salt](https://www.owasp.org/index.php/Password_Storage_Cheat_Sheet#Use_a_cryptographically_strong_credential-specific_salt)ed [hash](https://en.wikipedia.org/wiki/Hash_function)es, preferably [PBKDF2](https://en.wikipedia.org/wiki/PBKDF2).
+Make sure the password storage security matches the [classification][gcs] of the system or data.
 Use the [IA Implementation Guide No. 3 User Authentication Systems][uas] to determine the appropriate strength of hashing.

-Additional information on handling and protecting passwords is in the [IT Security SyOPs - System Administrators][sa] guide.
+Extra information on handling and protecting passwords is in the [IT Security SyOPs - System Administrators][sa] guide.

 ### Password access attempts

 If a password is ever entered incorrectly, a count should start.
 After at most 10 (ten) consecutive failed attempts at using the correct password, lock the account or system access.
 A successful use of the password resets the count to zero again.

 If a password lock occurs, a reset is necessary.
 This requires action by the system administrator or MOJ Service Desk.
-The process should be similar to issuing the password for the first time.
+The process should be like issuing the password for the first time.
 The main difference between the processes for first-time password and for password reset are that the account details are kept intact during the reset, to avoid losing any work.
 Checks ensure that an attacker cannot use the password reset process.

 ### Distributing passwords to users